sortmerna/sortmerna/BUILD.md

 ### build

-Use python script provided with the Sortmerna distro.
-By default the build is performed in the User directory.
 All required third party libraries will be checked and installed automatically (in User directory by default) The default build won't interfere with any existing system installation.

 By default the build produces statically linked executable i.e. portable.

 ```
-# navigate to the Sortmerna source directory SMR_HOME
 SMR_HOME=$HOME/sortmerna

 # modify configuration (optional)